mitenjain/marginAlign-tRNA/README.md

 The marginAlign package can be used to align reads to a reference genome and call single nucleotide variations (SNVs).
 It is specifically tailored for Oxford Nanopore Reads.

-The package comes with three programs: marginAlign, a read aligner, marginCaller, a program to call single nucleotide variations, and marginStats, a program to call
+The package comes with three programs: marginAlign, a read aligner, marginCaller, a program to call single nucleotide variations, and marginStats, a program to compute simple qc stats on a sam file (alignment identity, coverage, insertion and deletion rates).

 ### Requirements
 * git